rbowen/presentations/path_to_maintainer/slides.md

 now.

 Anecdote: A junior developer once asked me how he could gain the same stature as me in open source.
-I said, well, you contributing, and you keep at it, consistently, for 20 years.
+I said, well, you start contributing, and you keep at it, consistently, for 20 years.
 He said, no, I mean now.

+---

+### "We opened a PR 2 weeks ago, and it hasn't been reviewed yet.
+Is it ok to go ahead and fork now?

+???

+Open source projects are mostly composed of volunteers, with limited time.
+You cannot expect that simply opening a ticket or a PR is going to be the sole interaction that will put you in view of the project.

+Becoming a maintainer - or even just getting one change in - involves conversation and earning trust.
+This may be annoying if this is your *job* rather than your *passion*.
+But it's how it works.

 ---